 2026 Changes — Merged Scheme

-- Both parents can receive payment at the same time (up to certain limits)
+- Both parents can receive payment at the same time, including overlapping days

 - More flexible sharing arrangements